SkylineCommunications/dataminer-docs-connectors/connector/doc/Ateme_Titan_Live.md

 ### Creation

-On connector range 4.0.0.x it only uses HTTP connection.
+From connector range 4.0.0.x it only uses HTTP connection.

 ### SNMP Connection